Sneha123-sri/IceCreamParlour/README.md

 For example:
 - If the user selects `1`, the `add_suggestion()` method from `EndUser` is called, which collects input and then calls `customer.add_suggestion()` from `customer.py`.
 - Similarly, if the user selects `9`, it triggers `add_to_cart()` from `EndUser`, which again uses `Customer`’s logic to insert the flavour into the cart table in the SQLite database.
+ Use official Python 3.12 image
+FROM python:3.12-alpine

+# Set working directory inside the container
+WORKDIR /app

+# Copy project files into the container
+COPY FictionalIceParlour/ .

+# Run the application
+CMD ["python", "main.py"]